fromothers/Portfolio/content/blog/migrating-to-hugo.md

 ### Increasing Performance

 Another motivation for re-writing my portfolio was to decrease the page load time and improve the user experience.
 I really wanted to strip back the flashy appearance and focus on a minimal design that was typography focused.
 Previously, I was utilizing [Bootstrap](https://v4-alpha.getbootstrap.com/) for the structure of my website.
-Along with that, it required a myraid of libraries and additions including: jQuery, Font Awesome, Prism (syntax highlighting), and more.
-These dependences were increasing the size of my portfolio and decreasing the performance.
+Along with that, it required a myriad of libraries and additions including jQuery, Font Awesome, Prism (syntax highlighting), and more.
+These dependencies were increasing the size of my portfolio and decreasing the performance.
 By switching to Hugo, I was able to remove this bloat.
 Along with that, I also:

 - Removed Google Analytics in favor of CloudFlare's analytics
 - Dropped legacy support for IE8